‘Just unfathomable’: Infant hospitalized, grandfather accused in attack - NewsBreak

 According to court records, a judge set a June 7 trial date in Allen’s case.

 Family said a fundraiser has been established to help with medical expenses and other related costs in Bryleigh’s recovery.
-If you’re interested in learning more about it, you can visit this link .‘Magician’ uses quick-change trick to steal nearly $3K from Walmart
+If you’re interested in learning more about it, you can visit this link .

 Resources for families